Skip to content

 Troubleshooting

 • Solr can be accessed via https://your-site/solr which is helpful for verifying the state that the cloud is in (Cloud -> Nodes) as well as the ZooKeeper containers (Cloud -> ZK Status).
-Additionally you can check the status of the collections (Cloud -> Graph) to make sure they are marked as Active.
-It may also be helpful to use the web interface for testing queries in too.
+Additionally, you can check the status of the collections (Cloud -> Graph) to make sure they are marked as Active.
+It may also be helpful to use the web interface for testing queries.

 docker exec $(docker ps -q -f name=${STACK_NAME}-solr_solr) /clusterhealth.sh